A Glimpse of the Past

 Bruce W. Ferguson becomes President.

 L.A.
-Summer Residency is launched and forty professional artists and designers attend the three-week program in June.
+Summer Residency launches and a first cohort of professional artists and designers attend the three-week program in June.